Rainbow Pride D.C.

 - Georgia Douglas Johnson hosted Saturday Night salons in the 1920’s that nurtured Harlem Renaissance luminaries Langston Hughes and Richard Bruce Nugent.

 - Frank Kameny protested federal employment discrimination in the 1960's and campaigned for Congress on a “Gay is Good” platform.

 - The Gay Liberation Front of the 1970’s provided communal housing for activists.

 - Following Stonewall, Deacon Maccubbin founded Lambda Rising bookstore and the city’s first Gay Pride festival.

 See the sites associated with these figures and events while walking through the Dupont Circle and Strivers Section Historic Districts.
-The walk will conclude on vibrant 14th Street NW, a short walk to the U Street Metro station.
+The walk will conclude on vibrant 17th Street NW, a short walk back to the Dupont Circle Metro station.